READ OUR ARTICLE IN PARENTMAP! CLICK HERE TO BE DIRECTED TO THE PARENTMAP WEBSITE.

 In community, we are stronger and more innovative.
 In community, we can learn and grow knowing we are safe to take risks, to be ourselves, and to meet challenges–all because we are loved, just as we are.

 The Attic is a multi-age community of learners, where children have authentic opportunities to develop deep relationships with other learners of all ages.
 This community gives younger children the gift of role models, and older children the gift of leadership.
 Our kids mentor one another, problem-solve together, and see one another as equals.
-Through their relationships with each other, they learn how to participate in civil discourse, collaborative work, conflict resolution, and healthy friendships.
+Through their relationships with each other and by working as partners with their teachers, they learn how to participate in civil discourse, collaborative work, conflict resolution, and healthy friendships.
 Our culture is one of acceptance, of cooperation, and of mutual respect for all.

 Read more